Honey Buttercream Frosting

 Ingredients

-- Butter: I use organic salted butter.
-You can use unsalted if you like, just taste and see if you want to add a pinch of salt.
+- Butter: I use organic salted butter as the salted butter helps balance out the honey.
+You can use unsalted butter if you like, just taste and see if you want to add a pinch of salt.
 Also, check out Best Salted Butter for Baking for my test of the best butter for frosting!

 - Powdered Sugar: I use organic powdered sugar, be sure its sifted well so your frosting is smooth and creamy.